apolo49/before-the-start-dnd-campaign-notes/content/Setting/Settlements/Cities/Solaum.md

 ## Schools
 ### Atiri Centre of Magical Excellence
 *Main Article: [[Atiri Centre of Magical Excellence]]* The Atiri Centre of Magical Excellence was founded by an old philosopher in the year 416 IOG called [[Atiri]] (meaning wise man).
 He had a great amount of [[Mana|mana]] and was an incredible mage.
-He was taught by a great [[Aeia]] elf out by [[Mount Aemi]].
+He was taught by a great [[Cultures/Aeia|Aeia]] elf out by [[Mount Aemi]].
 He would found the magic school to pass on his original works, but there are many fake grimoires attributed to his name.

 The school itself is believed to be the premier magic school in the world and attracts many mages from across the lands.
 Despite its history it tends to only allow Human students, though will allow students of other races under exceptional circumstance.